 - Token Evil Teammate: Averted.
 Kenzo gets a fair degree of dialogue and development, and it looks like he'll become a regular, but after he calls down a tac team on the Blue Falcon and flees, it becomes pretty clear that's not happening.

-A security professional and former UN intelligence officer working for Avasarala.
+A security professional and former UNMC intelligence officer working for Avasarala.